-- 1. A DSA report for client's review and comment - 2.
+- 1. A DSA report considering the structure as an IL2 structure for client's review and comment. - 2.
 High-level Concept strengthening plans.

 The report also includes the existing building plans (Refer Appendix A) and the geotechnical report (Refer Appendix C).